 Iron in PET studies

 Iron is essential cofactor in enzymes of electron transport chain and DNA synthesis and repair, and in transport of oxygen.
 This is due to its transition between ferrous (Fe2+) and ferric (Fe3+) redox states.
 Iron-containing enzymes are needed for reactive oxygen species (ROS) production in granulocytes, but free iron ions would cause excessive ROS production.
 Free Fe3+ hydrolyses rapidly to insoluble hydroxides in aqueous solutions.
-Therefore iron in the body is kept bound to transporter molecules, such as transferrin, and its amount in circulation is tightly regulated (Evstatiev & Gasche, 2012; Finberg, 2013; Duck & Connor, 2016).
+Therefore iron in the body is kept bound to transporter molecules, such as transferrin and lactoferrin, and its amount in circulation is tightly regulated (Evstatiev & Gasche, 2012; Finberg, 2013; Duck & Connor, 2016).
 Ceruloplasmin is a plasma protein that transports Cu2+, but also has two iron-binding sites and functions as ferroxidase, converting Fe2+ to Fe3+.
+Lactoferrin and ceruloplasmin can form a stable complex, which has increased ferroxidase activity.
 Tight sequestering of iron also has a role in the innate immune system called iron withholding: it creates an environment low in free iron, for example in mucosa, thus preventing bacterial and fungal growth.
 Only members of the Lactobacillus and Bacillus families can survive without iron.

 Labile plasma iron (LPI) includes exchangeable and redox active iron that causes oxidative stress and does not bind to transferrin.
 Soluble iron-phosphate complex is one form of LPI.
 Inflammatory conditions may lead to LPI even when transferrin is not saturated and plasma iron levels are low (Matias et al., 2017).
 Citrate binds iron ions, and albumin binds both iron ions and citrate, which facilitates Fe3+ binding to transferrin (Matias et al., 2017).